EMPIRE COACH VOL. 1:

 Lacey argued, “I can’t just fire my agent, dude.
-She’s the best in the biz…” Jason’s features scrunched up as Lacey’s voice rose, “…which you know nothing about!” and she stormed off to the balcony to join Evie.
+She’s the best in the biz…” Jason’s features scrunched up as Lacey’s voice rose, “…which you know nothing about!” and she stormed off to join Evie on the balcony.

 I couldn’t believe the stupidity of these jokers.